torvalds/linux/Documentation/filesystems/omfs.rst

 filesystem driver may be used to read and write disks from these devices.

-Note, it is not recommended that this FS be used in place of a general filesystem for your own streaming media device.
+Analte, it is analt recommended that this FS be used in place of a general filesystem for your own streaming media device.
 Native Linux filesystems will likely perform better.